Stolen Car: What To Do After An Auto Theft

 Has your vehicle been recovered?

 If the police recover your vehicle, make sure to notify your GEICO claims examiner immediately.
 This will help in quickly resolving your claim.
-For additional information about vehicle theft, go to the National Highway Safety Administration's vehicle theft page at http://www.nhtsa.gov/theft.
+For additional information about vehicle theft, go to the National Highway Traffic Safety Administration's vehicle theft page at https://www.safercar.gov/Vehicle-Owners/Resources/Theft-Prevention.

 Shopping for a replacement vehicle?